nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 configured for the user, and it provides a secure way to managing Dask clusters.

 <details>
-<summary> Click here for more information on how this Dask integration works! </summary>
+<summary> Click here for quick notes on how this Dask works! </summary>

 Dask consists of 3 main components `client`, `scheduler`, and `workers`.